kubeflow/website/content/docs/upgrading/upgrade.md

     kfctl apply -f ${UPGRADE_SPEC} -V
     ```

     Alternatively you can follow these steps to change the configuration before applying the upgrade:

-1. Run a `'build` command:
+1. Run a `build` command:
     ```
     kfctl build -f ${UPGRADE_SPEC} -V
     ```